 Updated program and contact information are shown on the field conference flyer

-At the upcoming SGA Biennial meeting in Rotorua 2021, the Society for Geology Applied to Mineral Deposits will recognise the achievements of three scientists for geological research applied to mineral deposits and outstanding service to the Society:
+At the upcoming SGA Biennial meeting in Zurich 2023, the Society for Geology Applied to Mineral Deposits will recognise the achievements of three scientists for geological research applied to mineral deposits and outstanding service to the Society:

 The SGA-Newmont Gold Medal recognises the career of the awardee involving “unusually original work in the mineral deposit sector, which shall be broadly interpreted to encompass major contributions to (1) the science through research and (2) the development of mineral resources through mine geology, exploration and discovery.”
 The award consists of a citation, a 999.99 fine gold medal, and travel to Rotorua 2021.
-Previous medallists include Zdenek Johan (2007), Shunso Ishihara (2009), David Groves (2011), Michel Cuney (2013), Steven Scott (2015), David Leach (2017) and Richard Sillitoe (2019).
+Previous medallists include Zdenek Johan (2007), Shunso Ishihara (2009), David Groves (2011), Michel Cuney (2013), Steven Scott (2015), David Leach (2017), Richard Sillitoe (2019) and Richard Goldfarb (2022).

-The SGA-KGHM Kroll Medal is based on in memory of Gerardus L. Krol (1912-1984) who played a key role in the foundation and development of the Society and recognizes outstanding service to SGA.
-The inaugural winner of the SGA-KGHM Kroll Medal was Frances Saupé (2015), followed by Maurice Pagel (2017), and David Leach (2019).
+The SGA-KGHM Krol Medal is based on in memory of Gerardus L. Krol (1912-1984) who played a key role in the foundation and development of the Society and recognizes outstanding service to SGA.
+The inaugural winner of the SGA-KGHM Krol Medal was Frances Saupé (2015), followed by Maurice Pagel (2017), David Leach (2019), and Jorge Relvas (2022).